NRCan/geo_sim_processing/README.md

 ## Introduction

 Sherbend is a geospatial simplification and generalization tool for lines and polygons.
 Sherbend is an implementation and an improvement of the algorithm described in the paper "Line Generalization Based on Analysis of Shape Characteristics, Zeshen Wang and Jean-Claude Müller, 1998" often known as "Bend Simplify" or "Wang Algorithm".
-The particularity of this algorithm is that for each line it analyses its bends (curves) and decide which one to simplify, trying to emulate what a cartographer would do manually to simplify or generalize a line.
-Sherbend will accept as input point, line and polygon (points are unsimplifiable but are used for topological relationship validation).
+The particularity of this algorithm is that for each line it analyzes its bends (curves) and decides which one to simplify, trying to emulate what a cartographer would do manually to simplify or generalize a line.
+Sherbend will accept points, lines and polygons as input.
+Even though points cannot be simplified, they are used for topological relationship validations.
 Sherbend can accept GeoPackage and Esri Shape file as input/ouput but not a mixed of both.

 ## Requirements
 - Python 3.7 with the following libraries: